 The chances of a scam are infinitesimal in a security token as it is highly regulated.
 Utility tokens are highly unregulated, and hence, scammers are known to create bogus ICOs and tokens to make quick money.

 Hope this article helped you understand the basic differences between a security token, utility token, and NFT tokens.
 We have now learned that one helps incentivize holders to act in a certain way while the other is a contract representing the legal ownership of an asset.
 But out of these two, security tokens are considered safer than utility tokens due to the strict regulations imposed upon them.
-Whereas, NFT token is represented as a one-of-a-kind collectible digital item.
+At the same time, the NFT token is represented as a one-of-a-kind collectible digital item.
 To read more such blockchain-related articles, visit Blockchain Council.